Sometimes the best way to talk to a child about weather is to see weather through a child’s eyes first.

-Chief Meteorologist J-P Dice and Meteorologist Jill Gilardi present “Willy the Weather Kid,” a video series to help children and others who are either afraid of severe weather, or just have questions about our changing weather in Alabama.
+Chief Meteorologist Wes Wyatt and Meteorologist Jill Gilardi present “Willy the Weather Kid,” a video series to help children and others who are either afraid of severe weather, or just have questions about our changing weather in Alabama.

-One afternoon J-P overheard Jill recording a “Silly Jilly” for her Facebook fan page, which led to a discussion about voice overs for cartoons.
+One afternoon former Chief Meteorologist J-P Dice overheard Meteorologist Jill Gilardi recording a “Silly Jilly” for her Facebook page, which led to a discussion about voice overs for cartoons.
 J-P had an idea of how to put these characters and voices to use and said, “Well why don’t we do a puppet show?”